 INT 6043 – Enterprise Information Technology

 LLT 6013 – Literature of the Built Environment

 Critical Practice Studio

 Critical Practice Studio is a low-residency academic course, part of the required Master of Architecture curriculum at the College of Architecture and Design, Lawrence Technological University.
-The Critical Practice Studio course is offered during the summer semester at LTU’s Southfield campus over three to five multi-day weekend meetings.
+The Critical Practice Studio course is offered during the summer semester at LTU’s Southfield campus over one week.
 For Summer Schedules, please visit the Critical Practice Studio website.